ansible/vscode-ansible/docs/README.md

 - `ansible.lightspeed.modelIdOverride`: Model ID to override your organization's default model.
 This setting is only applicable to commercial users with an Ansible Lightspeed seat assignment.
+- `ansible.lightspeed.includeModelIdOverrideInPlaybookGenExpRequests`:
+  (experimental) When set to `true`, the overridden model ID is included in playbook generation and explanation requests in addition to inline suggestion requests.
+Otherwise, it is included in inline suggestion requests only.
 - `ansible.playbook.arguments`: Specify additional arguments to append to ansible-playbook invocation. e.g. `--syntax-check`